People

 Jess McIver

-Dr. Jess McIver, Canada Research Chair in Gravitational Wave Astrophysics, Assistant Professor
+Dr. Jess McIver, Canada Research Chair in Gravitational Wave Astrophysics, Associate Professor

 I lead the GW astrophysics group, the LIGO Scientific Collaboration group here at UBC, and the UBC-TRIUMF LISA group.
-I served as a co-chair of the LIGO Detector Characterization group, working at the interface between gravitational wave astrophysics and the LIGO detector instrumentation, from 2017-2020.
+I served as Deputy Spokesperson of the LIGO Scientific Collaboration from spring 2023-2025 and co-chair of the LIGO Detector Characterization group, working at the interface between gravitational wave astrophysics and the LIGO detector instrumentation, from 2017-2020.
 Before I came to UBC as an assistant professor in 2019, I held a postdoctoral fellow position at the LIGO Laboratory at Caltech.
 I was based at the LIGO Livingston observatory during the first detection of gravitational waves in 2015, and I led the effort to validate this first detection as astrophysical.
 My research interests include gravitational-wave astrophysics with black holes, neutron stars, and core-collapse supernovae using detectors on Earth, like LIGO, as well as in space, like LISA.
 I’m also active in data science, machine learning, and characterization of large-scale physics experiment instrumentation.

 Evan Goetz